grame-cncm/libmusicxml/README.txt

  number but to the significant architecture change that has been introduced with the version 2 of the library.
 The name has been kept for compatibility reasons and because there is no change from architecture viewpoint.

+Note for windows developers:
+ You must be carefull with the runtime boundary issue : you can't allocate memory (either explicitly with new or malloc, or implicitly) and then pass a pointer across a DLL boundary to be freed (see at http://msdn.microsoft.com/en-us/library/ms235460.aspx).
+ The rule is to use the same runtime library than libmusicxml.dll.
+You can look at the runtime it uses using depends.exe.
+The easy way is to use the same development environment.
+ Otherwise, you should get the source code and recompile the library using your compiler.